 Lightning 1976-1979 car-by-car histories

-Designed by Roman Slobodynskyj for Lindsey Hopkins in 1976, the prototype Lightning was very fast but the production models built for 1977 never lived up to its promise.
+Designed by Roman Slobodynskyj for Lindsey Hopkins in 1976, the prototype Lightning was very fast but the production models built for 1977 did not achieve the expected results.

 New for Lindsey Hopkins as the #7 Hopkins entry for Roger McCluskey at the Indy 500 in 1976.
 Raced by McCluskey from Michigan in July to the end of the season, qualifying second at Ontario and at Michigan in September but not actually finishing a race higher than fifth.
 Sold to Rolla Vollstedt for Janet Guthrie to drive in 1977 as his #27 Bryant Air Conditioning entry.
 Guthrie qualified for the Indy 500, and also raced the car at Pocono and Ontario, and by Bob Harkey and Dick Simon at other races.
 Sold to Phil Threshie for 1978 but crashed at Michigan and wrecked again at Ontario, its final race.
 Later owned by Nick Pappas (Oregon City, OR) and sold by him to Bob Boyce (Michigan City, IN).
 Later to Bob McConnell (Urbana, OH).
 Still in McConnell's collection in October 2014.